tmtsoftware/esw-ts/docs/src/main/services/command/command-service.md

 For the given example : `Prefix(ESW.Component1)` needs to be registered in the location service as any of the component type (`HCD`, `Assembly`, etc.).

-####To create Command service client for a component
+### To create Command service client for a component

 Typescript
 :   @@snip [Command-Service](../../../../../example/src/documentation/command/CommandExamples.ts) { #command-service-creation }

+## Type of Actions

+Whenever a command gets submitted to a component, it results into in either `Immediate completion` or `Long Running action`.

+###  Immediate completion
+If the actions of the submit or submitAndWait command take a very short time to complete, it is referred as Immediate completion. the actions are successful, if the Completed SubmitResponse is returned.
+If there is a result, the Completed is returned with a parameter set of Result type that can be inspected by the caller.

+###  Long running Actions
+When actions take longer than 1 second and the Component returns the Started SubmitResponse.
+The Started response indicates to the framework that long-running actions have been started.

 ## Control Commands
 In order to call following API, one of the control command needs to be sent.
 Depending on your use case, you will be sending either Setup or Observe Command.

 Following examples show how to create control commands:

 Typescript
 :   @@snip [control-command](../../../../../example/src/documentation/command/CommandExamples.ts) { #control-commands }

-##APIs
+## APIs

 @@@ note {title="Async-Await" }